How to Test Your Home for Radon

-Exposure to radon accounts for about 20,000 deaths from lung cancer each year according to the US Environmental Protection Agency (EPA).
-While that is nowhere near the 443,000 deaths a year caused by smoking, it’s still significant.
-And it’s the leading cause of lung cancer in nonsmokers.
+Exposure to radon accounts for about 21,000 deaths from lung cancer each year according to the US Environmental Protection Agency (EPA).
+While that is nowhere near the 480,000 deaths a year caused by smoking, it’s still significant.
+And it’s the leading cause of lung cancer in non-smokers.

 What is radon?

 - 1-800-55RADON Live help for your radon questions

 - 1-800-644-6999 Info about reducing radon in your home

 Radon is a gas that occurs naturally outdoors in harmless amounts.
 It’s produced from the breakdown of uranium in soil and rocks.
 It sometimes becomes concentrated in homes built on soil with natural uranium deposits.
 It can enter buildings through cracks in floors or walls, construction joints, or gaps in foundations around pipes, wires or pumps.
 Radon levels are usually highest in the basement or crawl space.

 When radon gas is breathed in, it enters the lungs, exposing them to small amounts of radiation.
 This may damage the cells in the lining of the lungs and increase a person's risk of lung cancer.
 The risk of lung cancer is higher in those who have lived for many years in a radon-contaminated house.

 The lung cancer risk from radon is much lower than that from smoking.
 However, exposure to the combination of radon gas and cigarette smoke creates a greater risk for lung cancer than either factor alone.